 More than ever, the tasks of the CEO include seeking dialogue, breaking through mental barriers, allowing for objection, making room for new things, organising participation and bringing renewal to life.
 This requires power of imagination and persuasion, but also a comprehensive understanding of communication.
 The demands on corporate communication are also changing: It must effectively support the CEO in his or her role as the driver of the digital transformation, secure the involvement of external and internal stakeholders and gain acceptance for the digital transformation.

-Deekeling Arndt/AMO has supported companies in digital transformation over the last two to three years and continued to develop findings from this work into consulting services.
+Deekeling Arndt/AMO has supported companies in digital transformation over the last five years and continued to develop findings from this work into consulting services.
 We assist companies in

 - developing an understanding among top managers and executives for the disruptive effects of digitalisation and the chances and risks for the company which it entails,